DrZhivago1/DocWorld/README.md

 **v1.0.11 (DD/MM/YYYY):**

-	Now requires being loaded below "Extended Storage Extended" if the mod is used.
+	Now requires being loaded below "Extended Storage Extended" or/and "VGP Garden Fabrics" if the mod/s is/are used.
 This is due to patching patches.
 	Updated patch for "Glass+Lights" to reflect mod updates.
 	Removed "Colony Leadership" patch for sound errors, fixed by mod author.
 	Added new "Beds" tab for all beds.
 Supported Mods: RIMKea, LoTR, [sd] goodnight, Vanilla Furniture Expanded/Medical Module